chycs7747/Self_Project_AppInventor_Exercise/README.md

 # Self_Project_AppInventor_ExerciseCond

 This project was created to practice conditions.
+Block codes are in .docx files

 #### [PassOrFail Project]
 - 2019/4/10